 Special notes regarding payments from sponsored projects:

-All additional pay requests charged to sponsored projects must have prior approval from OSR and ASRSP.
+All additional pay requests charged to sponsored projects, except for research subject fee requests, must have prior approval from OSR and ASRSP.

 Paid on the regular payroll schedule.
 Additional Pay Requests are paid on the employees’ regular monthly or biweekly pay check.
 Requests received after the payroll closing date are paid on the next payroll for that individual.
 An individual check may be possible with the payment by the department of a fee for check preparation and special handling.